-If you want to become a good guitar player, the best way to go about it is to work toward becoming a complete guitar player.
+If you want to get good at guitar, the best way to go about it is to work toward becoming a complete guitar player.
 Complete guitar players can perform three main real-world actions:

 If you are considering spending money on guitar lessons or even buying a guitar, having a fundamental idea of what all the different types of guitarists can do can save you a lot of time, heartache and money.
 In this article, we'll explore the core skills you need to practice for each stage.

-Breaking up proficiency levels into beginner, intermediate and advanced stages is somewhat misleading because becoming a good guitar player is really about becoming three different types of guitarists rolled into one, and you don't have to reach all three levels to be considered decent.
-A lot of people are really content being very good — advanced — at stage 1.
+Breaking up proficiency levels into beginner, intermediate and advanced stages is somewhat misleading because getting good at guitar is really about becoming three different types of guitar players rolled into one, and you don't even have to reach all three levels to be considered decent.
+In fact, a lot of people are really content being very good — advanced — at stage 1.
 On the flip side, one can be a beginner at stage 3.
 In reality, it's best not to get caught up in labels.
 Just focus on practicing the skills you need to become the kind of player you want to become.

 Let's take a quick look at each level.

-Commonly known as rhythm guitar, this is the most essential thing that guitar players need to know how to do because it is the most commonly used skill set at every level.
+Commonly known as learning to play rhythm guitar, this is the most essential thing that guitar players need to know how to do because it is the most commonly used skill set at every level.
 In fact, The reality is that anything you learn before the skills in this level is largely a distraction.

 You don't even have to sing if you don't want to, you just have to have the ability to mouth the words correctly over the rhythm so that you can be in the right places at the right times.